-6.1 Agreement Forms
+Agreement Forms

-Agreements need to be reviewed by the city attorney unless they follow a previously used format.
-However, if attachments to the agreement modify the agreement or provide new terms, the agreement should be reviewed by the city attorney.
-The city attorney's review must occur prior to submission for a council agenda and/or signatures.
+Agreements need to be reviewed by the City Attorney unless they follow a previously used format.
+However, if attachments to the agreement modify the agreement or provide new terms, the agreement should be reviewed by the City Attorney.
+The City Attorney's review must occur prior to submission for a council agenda and/or other signatures.

-- The city attorney must review an agreement if it is written on the other party's form, or if a special agreement is being drafted. - Please note: These provisions apply to ALL agreements, including maintenance agreements, service contracts, lease agreements, etc.
+- The City Attorney must review an agreement if it is written on the other party's form, or if a special agreement is being drafted. - Please Note: These provisions apply to ALL agreements, including maintenance agreements, services contracts, lease agreements, etc.

-Authorization Levels
+Authorization levels

-- The city manager is authorized to sign agreements within budget, less than \$100,000, and with a term of less than one year, unless it is for a consultant that did not appear on the annual list of approved consultants. - Council authorization is required where a contract term is for greater than one year or the cost is \$100,000 or over.
+- The City Manager is authorized to sign agreements within budget, less than \$100,000, and with a term of less than one year, unless it is for a consultant that did not appear on the annual list of approved consultants. - Council authorization is required where a contract term is for greater than one year or the cost is \$100,000 or more.
 The actual agreement must be attached to the resolution as an exhibit.